Luke Weingarten, Chairman

-Tyler lives in Leicester with his wife Britney and 2 sons, Jameson and Brennon.
-A native of WNC, Tyler received his B.S. in Natural Resource Conservation and Management from Western Carolina University.
+Tyler lives in Leicester with his wife Britney and two sons, Jameson and Brennon.
+A native of Wilmington, Tyler received his bachelor's degree in natural resource conservation and management from Western Carolina University.
 Tyler is an avid bowhunter and conservationist who spends a lot of his free time scouting public lands, hiking with his family or flinging arrows.
-Tyler works as a Director for a local Soil and Water Conservation District where he works with landowners and land managers to put sound conservation practices on the ground.
+Tyler works as a director for a local soil and water conservation district where he works with landowners and land managers to put sound conservation practices on the ground.
 A few years ago, at the behest of some of his friends and trends he was noticing locally, Tyler started a website, trueconservationist.com, as a platform for heeding the call of our conservation heritage.
-Tyler is also very involved with other conservation groups in the area, especially those working to address habitat issues on public land.
+Tyler is also very involved with other conservation groups in the area, especially those working to address habitat issues on public lands.

 John Smith, Treasurer

-John lives outside of Raleigh, NC with his wife, daughter, and Labrador Retriever.
-In 2012, John graduated from NC State University with a degree in Business Administration with a concentration in Finance.
+John lives outside of Raleigh with his wife, daughter, and Labrador retriever.
+In 2012, John graduated from NC State University with a degree in business administration with a concentration in finance.
 Currently, he works for a software company that provides solutions and services for investment advisors.
-John grew up in Gastonia, NC and was active in a local Boy Scout troop where he established his love for the out-of-doors.
+John grew up in Gastonia, and was active in a local Boy Scout troop where he established his love for the out-of-doors.
 Today he enjoys fishing and hunting and spending time with his family and friends.